Ultrasound

 Medications may be taken with small sips of water or apple juice.

-Your doctor or nurse will recommend that you consume water (without going to the bathroom) before your procedure as follows:
+Your provider will recommend that you consume water (without going to the bathroom) before your procedure as follows:

 - Adults: Drink 32 oz of water (four 8 oz glasses) 1 hour before your test.